So for the first time in 12 years of Canyoning, I had to use my rescue knife for real.

 I drilled an extra hole in the sheath to accommodate yellow security zip tie.
 The retention system on the Bear Claw is ok, but not super secure.
 The zip tie has held it in for hundreds of canyons, but didn’t stop me for a moment when I had to use it for real yesterday.
 Pays to practice ‘drawing’ your rescue knife a few times so you can be sure you can break the zip tie, and to make sure you can draw the knife from various positions without slicing yourself.
-Several mounting positions (like horizontally under the descender) could have you slicing open your quad muscle if you drew the knife with bent knees.
+I think that other mounting positions run the risk of cutting yourself if you draw it in a hurry… (like horizontally under the descender could have you slicing open your quad muscle if you drew the knife with bent knees.)

 Also remember that when cord/rope/webbing is under tension, it doesn’t take much force to cut it, and in the heat of the moment, there’s a very real danger of cutting the wrong thing, or cutting more than you intend to… It was pretty much like using a light saber yesterday, I just touched the cord and instantly it was severed….

 Think about your choices, practice, and develop a bit of muscle memory.
 Chances of ever needing it are slim, but if you do need it, you REALLY need it.